River cooter: Diet

 The species P. concinna is highly omnivorous and will eat anything, plant or animal, dead or alive.
 Diet seems to be determined by available food items.
 While some writers feel that this species of turtle will not eat meat, predatory behavior has been observed.
-Although it cannot swallow out of water, it will leave the water to retrieve a tasty bug or worm, returning to the water to swallow.
+Although it cannot swallow out of water, it will leave the water to retrieve a bug or worm, returning to the water to swallow.
 It will also enthusiastically chase, kill and eat small fish.
 It has also been observed eating carrion found along the river's edge.
 The river cooter has tooth-like cusps in the upper jaw, probably an adaptation to aid in eating leaves and fibrous vegetation.
 Its primary diet includes a wide variety of aquatic plants, and some terrestrial plants that grow near the water's edge.
 It will happily take fallen fruits as well.
 In captivity, any kind of plant will be eaten, and some "meats", too.
 Turtles will also take calcium in a separate form, such as a cuttlebone, so that the turtle can self-regulate calcium intake.